pdwaggoner/pdwaggoner.github.io/Research.md

 * [An Introductory Guide to LaTeX](https://github.com/pdwaggoner/LaTeX-Workshop){:target="_blank"}.

 ### Dormant Projects (Selected)

+* Applying Regularization for Feature and Theory Selection (with Joanna Schroeder)

 * Tidy Tools for Visualizing Mixture Models (with Fong Chan and Lu Zhang)